BergLucas/INGInious-regex-feedback-match-problem/README.md

 # INGInious-regex-feedback-match-problem

-INGInious-regex-feedback-match-problem is a plugin for INGInious to add the RegexFeedbackMatchProblem.
+INGInious-regex-feedback-match-problem is a plugin for INGInious that adds the RegexFeedbackMatchProblem.

 - **Downloads page:** https://github.com/BergLucas/INGInious-regex-feedback-match-problem/releases